samsuh/2025-learnings/README.md

 - Ethereum with Solidity, React & Next.js - The Complete Guide (The NFT Marketplace project)
 - Ethereum Blockchain Developer Bootcamp With Solidity (2025)

+# Areas that I should look further into
+- Look into google analytics, especially as a follow up to nextjs stuff. look into "next-ga"